-In order to detect a phishing attempt it's important to understand the phishing techniques that are being used nowadays.
-In the parent page of this post you can find this information, so if you aren't aware of which techniques are being used today I recommend you to go to the parent page and read at least that section.
+To detect a phishing attempt it's important to understand the phishing techniques that are being used nowadays.
+On the parent page of this post, you can find this information, so if you aren't aware of which techniques are being used today I recommend you to go to the parent page and read at least that section.

 All possible bit-flipping domain names should be also monitored.

-In order to automate this I would recommend to to have a list of login forms of the victims domains, spider the suspicions web pages and compare each login form found inside the suspicions domains with each login form of the victim's domain using something like ssdeep.
+gophishor similar tools (yes, attackers also make mistakes) and monitor the HTTP and HTTPS web pages of the suspicious domains and subdomains to see if they have copied any login form from the victim's web pages.
+In order to automate this I would recommend having a list of login forms of the victim's domains, spider the suspicious web pages and comparing each login form found inside the suspicious domains with each login form of the victim's domain using something like

-If you have located the login forms of the suspicions domains you can try to send junk credentials and check if it's redirecting you to the victims domain.
+ssdeep.
+If you have located the login forms of the suspicious domains, you can try to send junk credentials and check if it's redirecting you to the victim's domain.

-The parent page also mentions a domain name variation technique that consist on putting the victim's domain name inside a bigger domain (e.g. paypal-financial.com for paypal.com).
+The parent page also mentions a domain name variation technique that consists of putting the victim's domain name inside a bigger domain (e.g. paypal-financial.com for paypal.com).

-It's not possible to take the previous "Brute-Force" approach but it's actually possible to uncover this phishing attempts also thanks to certificate transparency.
+It's not possible to take the previous "Brute-Force" approach but it's actually possible to uncover such phishing attempts also thanks to certificate transparency.
 Every time a certificate is emitted by a CA, the details are made public.
-This means that reading the certificate transparency or even monitoring it, it's possible to find domains that are using a keyword inside it's name For example, if attackers generates a certificate of https://paypal-financial.com, seeing the certificate it's possible to find the keyword "paypal" and know that that suspicions email is being used.
+This means that by reading the certificate transparency or even monitoring it, it's possible to find domains that are using a keyword inside its name For example, if an attacker generates a certificate of https://paypal-financial.com, seeing the certificate it's possible to find the keyword "paypal" and know that suspicious email is being used.